Wharton County License Hearing Guide

 Special Programs

-- Occupational License: As mentioned above, this allows limited driving privileges during a suspension.
+- Occupational License: As described above, this allows for limited driving privileges during a suspension.